Language and literacy intervention for struggling learners

 Lauren Butters, M.Sc., SLP(C)

-As the mother of two school-aged children in the public education system, she understands first-hand the challenges facing parents of children with learning differences.
-She hopes to fill language, literacy and learning service gaps in her home community.
+As the mother of two school-aged children in the public education system, I understand first-hand the challenges facing parents of children with learning differences.
+I hope to fill language, literacy, and learning service gaps in my home community.

 Questions about whether we’re a good fit?
 Let’s talk!